chRyNaN/kapi/README.md

 * `@Part` - Represents a part of the HTTP request body when the content type is `multipart/form-data`.
 * `@Path` - Represents a path parameter extracted from the URL of the request.
 * `@Query` - Represents a query parameter extracted from the URL of the request.
+* `@Principal` - Represents an auth principal obtained from the request.

 ##### Supported Types